avaya-dux/neo-css-library-clean/readmes/how-to-icons.md

 - Update all projects that use the icons library.
   - CSS Staging: ensure that it's [Icons page](https://css-staging.netlify.app/icons/) and it's snapshots are updated.
   - Neo React Library: must publish Neo React after updating the icons so that the Design Portal can display the new icons.
-  - Design Portal: must be updated _after_ Neo React Library and include updates from both Neo Icons and Neo React.
+  - Design Portal: must be updated _after_ Neo React Library and include updates from Neo Icons, Neo CSS, and Neo React.
 Ensure that it's [Icons page](https://design.avaya.com/icons) is updated.